cooltwin/Fault-Tolerant-Distributed-File-System/README.md

 RUNNING THE PROGRAM
 --------------------------------------------------------------------------------------------------------

-1) In the src directory class files are generated for all the classes \n
+- In the src directory class files are generated for all the classes \n
-2) Check the entries in the Config file and open all the machines mentioned in the config file
+- Check the entries in the Config file and open all the machines mentioned in the config file
-3) Do:java StaticVoting machine number
-eg java StaticVoting net01
+- type "java StaticVoting machine number" eg java StaticVoting net01
-4) The program must be run simultaneously on all the machines mentioned in the Config file
+- The program must be run simultaneously on all the machines mentioned in the Config file

 --------------------------------------------------------------------------------------------------------
 OUTPUT